How choosing the right surface can improve your art

 - What is the best brand of acrylic paint?

 Da Vinci and Golden are fantastic Brands.
 Windsor and Newton Professional and Mattise are also good.
-Avoid and products labelled as “student quality.”
+Avoid any products labelled as “student quality” if you are seeking high pigmentation.
+But if you are pouring paint then student quality is a good, inexpensive option.

 - What does acrylic paint not stick to?